 Southwest Academy Charter School (SWACS) aims to redefine elementary education by providing a rigorous, integrated curriculum that blends core humanities with hands-on scientific inquiry.
 Our model sets high expectations for academics and character, fostering a lifelong love of learning within a supportive environment designed to ignite intellectual curiosity and cultivate the unique potential of every child.
-SWACS plans to open in August 2027, initially serving PreK-2nd grade and adding one grade level each year thereafter."
+SWACS will open in August 2027, initially serving PreK-2nd grade and adding one grade level each year thereafter.

 Why Start a Charter School?